-"Wizard Battle" has Abracadaniel.
-Everything about him is soft and delicate, his speech included, he uses rainbow magic, is outright repulsed at the idea of kissing Bubblegum, and is shaped like a giant pink penis.
+Everything about Abracadaniel is soft and delicate, his speech included, he uses rainbow magic, is outright repulsed at the idea of kissing Bubblegum in "Wizard Battle", gets very chummy with Ice King very quickly in "Play Date", and is shaped like a giant pink penis.

 Parodied with the cartoons as superheroes Ace and Gary fight crime with an array of phallically-suggestive vehicles and gadgets while engaging in plenty of Ho Yay behavior, all the while their villains dance around the obviousness of their gay-ness.

 On the commentary for the "Best of TV Funhouse" DVD, SNL writer Robert Smigel said "one of them is gay, and one of them is straight, which will lead to a breakup".
 He refused to say which was which.

 Mr. Ratburn is single, thin and neat.
 With the exception of some earlier episodes, he speaks in a somewhat "sing-songy" way compared to other adult male characters.
 His hobby is performing puppet shows, and he owns and maintains quite a collection of marionettes.

 Binky's Hidden Depths reveal an interest for stereotypically gay hobbies such as theater, dance (especially ballet), art, music, culture, and the likes.